Four Italian Christmas Words/Phrases to Learn

 Presepe (Pronounced: preh-seh-peh)

-Panetone is a sweet bread that is commonly eaten during the Christmas season.
-In local supermarkets, you will find mountains of these treats available in a variety of different flavors including chocolate, hazelnut, and pistacchio.
+Panettone is a sweet bread commonly eaten during the Christmas season.
+In local supermarkets, you will find plenty of these treats available in various flavors, including chocolate, hazelnut, and pistachio.

 Stella di Natale (Pronounced: steh-la dee nah-tah-leh)

-The poinsettia with its rich red leaves is a popular symbol of the Christmas season.
-Here in Italy, the poinsettia is known as “Stella di Natale”, which means “Christmas Star”, isn’t that sweet?
+The poinsettia, with its vibrant red leaves, is a popular symbol of the Christmas season.
+In Italy, the poinsettia is known as “Stella di Natale,” which means “Christmas Star.”
+Isn’t that lovely?